rasumovsky/59_HyyHighMass/README.md

 cp bin/GlobalP0Toys_Faster forTar/
 cp bin/GenericToys forTar/
 cp data/settings_Graviton.cfg forTar/
+cp $WORKSPACE forTar/
 cp scripts/run.sh forTar/
 ```

 You should substitute `data/settings_Graviton.cfg` for the config file of
 interest to you.
+Similarly, you should use the "WorkspaceFile" entry in the .cfg
-Similarly, if the executable changes, you should substitute
+file in place of "$WORKSPACE".
+Finally, if the executable changes, you should
-that for `bin/GenericToys`.
+substitute that for `bin/GenericToys`.

 #### Modify the config file